apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 ## Configure Application

 JWTs as service tickets are issued on a per-application basis.
-This means once CAS finds a matchin record for the application in its registry, it will try to determine if the application requires JWTs as service tickets.
+This means that once CAS finds a matching record for the application in its registry, it will try to determine if the application requires JWTs as service tickets.
 So my application record will take on the following form:

 ```json
 {